 The Arts and Crafts Festival takes place in the fall and is where up to 150 vendors offer their fine arts and crafts for purchase.
 Many of these products are made right here in South Dakota.
 All events and vendors will be located on the festival grounds across from the Peter Norbeck Outdoor Education building.

 As the only road of its kind in America, Iron Mountain Road will take you about 45 minutes to navigate until ending at Mount Rushmore National Memorial and Custer State Park.
 This immaculate road takes you through the Black Hills where you will discover a variety of mountains, valleys, green forestry, wooden structures called pigtail bridges, and one-lane tunnels which frame Mount Rushmore.
-A drive to Custer State Park is not to be missed!
+It's easy to take a morning drive when you stay at our hotel near Custer State Park.